Some Background on Hip Bursitis

 I want to make something clear right from the start.
 Rest is not the answer to hip bursitis.
 However, relative rest is.
 The body is designed to move and be used.
 And the key is to find the balance between too little and too much.

 Complete rest runs the risk of de-conditioning, muscle atrophy, increased swelling and inflammation, and a longer recovery.
-This is especially so for those with chronic hip bursitis.
+This is especially true for those with chronic hip bursitis.

 Too much movement can increase pain, inflammation, and delay recovery.
 Sometimes it can be hard to know whether you've done too much at the time.
 So keep an eye out for an increase in your symptoms after activity or the next day.